Puppy Parent Info

 • Groom when you AND pup are in the right mindset.
 When you are eager to work with puppy and preferably when puppy is worn out.

-• Early grooming gets lots and lots of praise, treats, bites of chicken, and yummy chews like chicken feet to keep them relaxed, happy, and focused on the task.
+• Early grooming gets lots and lots of praise, treats, lick treat tubes, bites of chicken, and yummy chews like chicken feet to keep them relaxed, happy, and focused on the task.

 • Give puppy a good play session to wear out and run around.
 Once they settle down for a nap fully relaxed is a great time to gently introduce grooming.